shijun/ripple/README.md

 variables, if statements, and functions.
 Functions are first-class and closures.
 Loops can be done through recursion.

-Optimization of the interpreter or any generated machine code is not a primary goal of this project.

 Ripple hardly has any error checking, but this keeps the code nice and simple.
 Most definitely a syntax error or type mismatch in any Scheme code given to Ripple will result in a Python exception being raised.
 I'm planning on adding error checking later.

-Eventually I want Ripple to generate machine code.
-The easiest way of doing this is by using LLVM.
-I might use the Python binding for LLVM (llvm-py), but that may prove to be limiting since it hasn't been updated to use LLVM 2.9.
-Either I will fork llvm-py or have Ripple generate LLVM assembly code directly.
+Optimization of the interpreter is not a primary goal of this project.
+The performance of the generated machine code is at the mercy of LLVM.

+It'd be nice to have an HTML5 interface to Ripple.

 Development Environment Information
 ===================================